Wangarĩ Maathai: Government intervention

-In the latter half of the 1980s, the Kenyan government came down against Maathai and the Green Belt Movement.
+In the later half of the 1980s, the Kenyan government came down against Maathai and the Green Belt Movement.
 The single-party regime opposed many of the movement's positions regarding democratic rights.
 The government invoked a colonial-era law prohibiting groups of more than nine people from meeting without a government license.
 In 1988, the Green Belt Movement carried out pro-democracy activities such as registering voters for the election and pressing for constitutional reform and freedom of expression.
 The government carried out electoral fraud in the elections to maintain power, according to Maathai.

 In October 1989, Maathai learned of a plan to construct the 60-storey Kenya Times Media Trust Complex in Uhuru Park.
 The complex was intended to house the headquarters of KANU, the Kenya Times newspaper, a trading center, offices, an auditorium, galleries, shopping malls, and parking spaces for 2,000 cars.
 The plan also included a large statue of President Daniel Arap Moi.
 Maathai wrote many letters in protest to, among others, the Kenya Times, the Office of the President, the Nairobi city commission, the provincial commissioner, the minister for environment and natural resources, the executive directors of UNEP and the Environment Liaison Centre International, the executive director of the United Nations Educational, Scientific and Cultural Organization (UNESCO), the ministry of public works, and the permanent secretary in the department of international security and administration all received letters.
 She wrote to Sir John Johnson, the British high commissioner in Nairobi, urging him to intervene with Robert Maxwell, a major shareholder in the project, equating the construction of a tower in Uhuru Park to such construction in Hyde Park or Central Park and maintaining that it could not be tolerated.

 When I see Uhuru Park and contemplate its meaning, I feel compelled to fight for it so that my grandchildren may share that dream and that joy of freedom as they one day walk there.

 — Wangarĩ Muta Maathai – Unbowed, p.
 192.